raspberrypi-aa/raspberrypi-aa.github.io/session2/home_automation.md

 {% endhighlight %}

 * Need RPi.GPIO installed
-* Get the class source code (either using git clone or WebIDE)
+* Get the class source code
+    * On your Raspberry Pi type `git clone https://github.com/raspberrypi-aa/raspberrypi-aa.git`
+    * In the Adafruit WebIDE, clone the above repository
+    * Download Zip file by running `wget https://github.com/raspberrypi-aa/raspberrypi-aa/archive/master.zip` then `unzip master.zip`
-* Be sure to build the part of the circuit on your board before testing the code that uses those pins
+* Be sure to build the circuit on your board before testing the code that uses those pins

 ### Running the webserver